OpenHFT/Chronicle-Wire/microbenchmarks/README.md

 ```

 ## Binary Wire (default)
-This binary wire has be automatically decoded to text by  Wires.fromSizePrefixedBinaryToText(Bytes)
+This binary wire has be automatically decoded to text by  Wires.fromSizePrefixedBlobs(Bytes)

 This uses 70 bytes.
 Note: the "--- !!data #binary" is added by the method to dump the data.
 This information is encoded in the first 4 bytes which contains the size.
 ```yaml